 Taking Turns: Is your child practicing taking turns?
 You can say "my turn" and "your turn" while pointing to you or your child.
 And take turns adding ingredients to the bowl or taking bites from the snack you made.

 Asking for More: Is your toddler working on saying "more?"
 You can put the snack just out of reach and have your child sign/grunt/point/ask for "more" depending on their level of language skills.

 You can tweak these activities to target any speech or language goal.
-Just ask your speech therapist to modify the suggestions we have here.
-Our Better Speech SLPs are alway giving clients homework to work on their goals and showing them how to practice with these types of activities.
+Just ask your online speech therapist to modify the suggestions we have here.
+Our Better Speech SLPs are always giving clients homework to work on their goals and showing them how to practice with these types of activities.